Shivamsingh92/Spam_Ham_Classifier/README.md

-# Spam-Classifier-using-Naive-Bayes
+# Spam_Ham_Classifier

 1. The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
-2. It contains one set of SMS messages in English of 5,574 messages, tagged according being ham (legitimate) or spam.
+2. It contains one set of SMS messages in English of 5,572 messages, tagged according being ham (legitimate) or spam.
 3. The files contain one message per line.
 Each line is composed by two columns: v1 contains the label (ham or spam) and v2 contains the      raw text.

 #Addition of Additional Feature TF–IDF